 1.2 The format for the recording of discharges under MARPOL is provided in the appendixes to the relevant MARPOL Annexes.
-Traditionally, the format of these record books has been in a hard copy provided by the Administration.
-However, as companies and shipowners increasingly focus on ways to operate in an environmentally responsible manner and aim to reduce the heavy burden associated with paper work through electronic means, the concept of operational logs in an electronic format has become a popular consideration.
+Traditionally, the format of these record books has been provided in hard copy by the Administration.
+However, as companies and shipowners increasingly focus on ways to operate in an environmentally responsible manner and aim to reduce the heavy burden associated with paperwork through electronic means, the concept of operational logs in an electronic format has become a popular consideration.